If you’re looking for scenic train rides in Montana, you’re in the right place.

 View this post on Instagram

-This 56-mile round-trip dinner train passes through the picturesque mountains and valleys of Central Montana.
+This 56-mile round-trip dinner train offers a unique scenic experience as it winds through the open prairies and historical sites of Central Montana.
+Travelers can take in the breathtaking mountain views, cross two trestles, and pass through a half-mile tunnel.
 The train travels down a historic route, passing across two trellises and through a half-mile-long tunnel.
 And it’s not uncommon to see wildlife: eagles, antelope, hawks, and deer all call this wild part of the world home.

 2. Alder Gulch Short Line